belgif/review/Meetings/2023-01-23/Agenda.md

 ## Update on "Public Transport" (Digitaal Vlaanderen + David Schoenmaekers - 15')
 **Questions:**
+- where are we with the finalization of the alignment from Dutch OSLO standard to English OSLO standard ?
+- who will refer to the proposed standard from the ICEG pages ?
+- when will the public review take place ?
+- who will contact the stakeholders for reviewing the proposed standard ?

 ## Project charter "Subsidies" (Tamgnoue Guimfacq Valery - 15')
 **Questions:**